chrisullyott/wayback-cache/README.md

 ### requestLimit _(integer)_

-Sets the maximum number of requests that can be made with the `url` in a day.
-Requests are tallied against the domain of the `url` to help avoid reaching rate limits.
+Sets the maximum number of requests that can be made to the `url`'s domain in a day.
+Helps avoid reaching rate limits.
 The default is 100 requests.

 ### historyLimit _(integer)_